50 Squeaky Cleaning Business Names

 So, what should you look for in cleaning company names?
 The question you should be asking is, what do customers look for in a cleaning company?
-Customers want a cleaning company that is good at what they do and is happy to do it, a company that they can trust to be around their valuables when the customer isn’t there.
+Customers want a cleaning company that is good at what they do and is happy to do it, and they want a company that they can trust to be around their valuables when the customer isn’t there.

-Here is a list of 50 examples:
+Here is a list of 50 examples of good names:

 Cleaning Service Name Ideas